Abdoulaye-Thespy/Web-scraper-Ruby-capstone-project/README.md

 - Httparty gem

+- Pry gem

-- Pry and byebug to help with debugging
+- and byebug to help with debugging

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 Clone this project running the following command in your terminal: git clone https://github.com/Abdoulaye-Thespy/Web-scraper-Ruby-capstone-project.git

+ *gem install pry* to install pry

+ *gem install nokogiri* to install Nokogiri

+ *gem install byebug* to install byebug

+ *gem install httparty* to install httparty

 ### Setup